liamtan28/dactyl/README.md

 ```

 And you're all done! `DinosaurService` will be autoinjected into the constructor, with the `TRANSIENT` scope.

+### Controller scopes

+Controllers are treated as any other dependency, meaning they can be scoped (`TRANSIENT`, `REQUEST`, `SINGLETON`).
+Controllers are `REQUEST` scoped by default.
+It should be noted that `REQUEST` and `TRANSIENT` scoped controllers are effectively
+the same scope, as controllers are only created once per request for both `REQUEST` and `TRANSIENT`.

 ### A Note on Scopes